shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

 In this hands-on lab you learned how to:

-- Create an Azure DocumentDB account
+- Create an Azure Cosmos DB account
 - Create DocumentDB collections and populate them with documents
 - Create an Azure Search service and and use it to index DocumentDB data
-- Access Azure DocumentDB collections from your apps
+- Access DocumentDB collections from your apps
 - Query the Azure Search service connected to a DocumentDB database

 Not surprisingly, there is much more you can do to leverage the power of Azure DocumentDB.
 Experiment with other DocumentDB features, especially [triggers, stored procedures, and user-defined functions](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-programming), and identify other ways you can enhance your data and search strategies by integrating Azure DocumentDB into your application ecosystems.

 ----

-Copyright 2016 Microsoft Corporation.
+Copyright 2017 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.